gkober/Medical_ABCDE_Rules_SHACL_PROVA/README.md

 *WorkflowRunnerAll* is the starting point of the execution; it goes over all generated FHIR observations, submits each of them to the RDF-Store, runs the Prova rules against the data, waits for the completion and the outcome, and finally stores it (for potential measurements) to a csv-file.

+It needs a webserver (e.g. Tomcat) for running the SPARQLService to submit, remove and ask SPARQL-queries.

 ## Executing the SHACL-Implementation

 ## Generation of FHIR-Data